Your Organization is at RISK with Every Uninformed IT Asset Disposal Decision

 With having both the industry’s highest available environmental and data security credentials why would you risk doing business with anyone with less?

 Getting Started On Your Computer Recycling Project

 We will provide you with a written project quote within 24 hours of your request.
 We include a detailed statement of services to be performed.
 If the quoted costs and services to be performed meet with your approval you can simply give us your verbal approval to proceed.
 We then arrange a convenient pick up date and collect all necessary information concerning your pick up location.
 In the event of larger projects or challenging pick up locations, we will send a project manager to determine the resources necessary for the project.
-Our internal recycling process normally takes approximately 3 weeks.
-At the completion of your project, all project documentation is also uploaded to our web based document archive “Compliance Library™”.
-This archive represents a convenient location to retrieve all project related documentation and also represents a complete regulatory required document repository for audit inquiries.
+Our internal recycling process normally takes between 2 to 3 weeks at which time a project invoice is sent to you and all project documentation is uploaded to our cloud based document archive “Compliance Library™”.
+Compliance Library provides you with 24/7 access to all of your computer recycling records as well as year to date totals by device for asset management purposes.

 100% of our client quality control surveys rate both our pre-project and

 92% of our new client quality control surveys have been returned marked “exceeded expectations”.